stuartsierra/component.pedestal/README.md

 [http/dev-interceptors]: http://pedestal.io/api/pedestal.service/io.pedestal.http.html#var-dev-interceptors
 [Default Interceptors]: http://pedestal.io/reference/default-interceptors

+Your service map should also contain `::http/join? false`.

 Your service map should be created in a function that takes the Pedestal **component** (provided by this library) as an argument and returns the service map.